CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Experiments

-Quantitatively, as reported in \tablabel~\ref{tab:numbers}, \methodname{} achieves the highest identity preservation as indicated by ArcFace and the highest image quality assessed by HPSv3, maintaining a strong level of prompt following gauged by VQAScore. \methodname{} was also liked in most cases in the user study ($48.96\%$ v.s. $34.46$\% for Nano-Banana), and significantly outperforms other strong baselines.
+Quantitatively, as reported in \tablabel~\ref{tab:numbers}, \methodname{} achieves the highest identity preservation, text-image alignment and second highest aesthetic quality assessed by ArcFace~\cite{ArcFace}, VQAScore~\cite{VQAScore}, and HPSv3~\cite{ma2025hpsv3}, respectively.
+Our user study reveals a unanimous preference for \methodname{}, where participants consistently favored it over all state-of-the-art baselines in 94\% of evaluated prompts on average across 20 participants.
+In the main paper, we focus on standard personalization methods.
+In \cref{sec:supp:4p}, we further compare against powerful image-editing approaches, Qwen-Image-Edit~\cite{qwen-image} and Nano-Banana~\cite{comanici2025gemini}, on this challenging 4P task, as these methods have recently emerged as strong baselines for multi-subject personalization.

-\textbf{Two-Person (2P) Personalization.} Unlike a few canvas-based approaches that can handle four persons as discussed above, most existing personalization methods are designed specifically for up to 2P personalization.
-State-of-the-art 2P methods, including UniPortrait~\citep{he2024uniportrait}, StoryMaker~\citep{StoryMaker}, UNO~\citep{UNO}, and OmniGen2~\citep{wu2025omnigen2}, are evaluated in \figlabel\ref{fig:results:2p}.
-As observed, prior methods often fail to produce coherent scenes with both subjects correctly placed and interacting naturally: some omit one subject, others duplicate it, and many yield identity not preserved.
-In contrast, our approach generates high-fidelity, prompt-aligned scenes where both identities are faithfully preserved and their interactions look more natural.
-As demonstrated in \tablabel\ref{tab:numbers}, \methodname{} is significantly preferred by users, achieves the highest identity preservation, and delivers image quality and text adherence on par with OmniGen2, findings that are consistent with our qualitative comparisons.
+\inlinesection{Two-Person (2P) Personalization} Most existing personalization methods are designed specifically for up to 2P personalization.
+Here, we evaluate \methodname{} for the 2P personalization task against the aforementioned 4P personalization methods and recent 2P personalization approaches including StoryMaker~\citep{StoryMaker} and DreamO~\citep{DreamO}.
+As illustrated in \figlabel\ref{fig:results:2p}, previous approaches again frequently struggle to synthesize coherent two-person scenes.
+They may omit one subject, duplicate identities, or fail to retain facial identity information, resulting in unnatural interactions or low-quality compositions.
+In contrast, our method consistently produces high-fidelity outputs where both identities are faithfully preserved.
+These qualitative trends are corroborated by quantitative evaluations in \tablabel\ref{tab:numbers}. \methodname{} is strongly preferred by users and achieves the best identity preservation among all baselines.

-\textbf{Single-Person (1P) Personalization.} Prior to multi-subject personalization, single-person generation was the focus in personalization.
-To evaluate \methodname{} on 1P benchmark, we compare it to several leading methods developed on top of FLUX.1 dev~\citep{FLUX}, including IP-Adapter~\citep{ye2023ip-adapter}, PuLID~\citep{PuLID}, and InfiniteYou~\citep{InfiniteYou}.
-As illustrated in \figlabel~\ref{fig:results:1p}, competing methods often directly inject the input identity with limited pose and expression variations and are often unable to follow diverse text prompts.
-In contrast, \methodname{} produces coherent natural generations following prompts with diverse facial expressions.
-Quantitatively, \tablabel~\ref{tab:numbers} verifies that ours excels at prompt following and is preferred by a significantly larger portion in the user study.
-See \S\ref{sec:supp_exp} for additional visual examples.